tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Erica from Bank of America.

-  * It was launched in 2018 to offer customers a digital banking experience that encompassed voice, in-app messaging and predictive analytics.
+  * This was launched in 2018 to offer customers a digital banking experience that encompassed voice, in-app messaging and predictive analytics.

   * By December 2019, Erica reached more than 10 million users.